Abstract representations of events arise from mental errors in learning and memory: Measuring higher-order network effects

-\textbf{Cross-cluster surprisal effect.} We first measure the cross-cluster surprisal effect (Fig. 2a) using a mixed effects model with the formula `$RT\sim \log(Trial)*Stage + Target + Trans\_Type + (1 + \log(Trial)*Stage + Trans\_Type \,|\, ID)$', where $RT$ is the reaction time, $Trial$ is the trial number between 501 and 1500, $Stage$ is the stage of the experiment (either one or two), $Target$ is the target button combination, $Trans\_Type$ is the type of transition (either within-cluster or between-cluster), and $ID$ is each subject's unique ID.
-This mixed effects model is summarized in Supplementary Tab.
-1, reporting a 50 ms increase in reaction times for between-cluster transitions relative to within-cluster transitions (Fig. 2a).
+We first measure the cross-cluster surprisal effect (Fig. 2a) using a mixed effects model with the formula `$\text{RT}\sim \log(\text{Trial})*\text{Stage} + \text{Target} + \text{Recency} + \text{Trans}\_\text{Type} + (1 + \log(\text{Trial})*\text{Stage} + \text{Recency} + \text{Trans}\_\text{Type} \,|\, \text{ID})$', where RT is the reaction time, Trial is the trial number between 501 and 1500, Stage is the stage of the experiment (either one or two), Target is the target button combination, Recency is the number of trials since last observing a node,\cite{Baddeley-01} Trans$\_$Type is the type of transition (either within-cluster or between-cluster), and ID is each subject's unique ID.
+We remark that our inclusion of Recency in the model is intended to distinguish the graph effects that we are interested in studying from the possible confound of recency, an effect that we directly control for in Sec. \ref{recency}.
+The mixed effects model is summarized in Supplementary Table 1, reporting a 35 ms increase in reaction times for between-cluster transitions relative to within-cluster transitions (Fig. 2a).
+This result is measured from the reaction time data for all 173 subjects that observed random walks in the modular graph.